-Further mixing will be achieved by use of an impingement mix gun or static mix block as detailed in the next section.
+Further mixing will be achieved with an impingement gun or static mix block as detailed in the next section.

 Watch a video on how to mix & set up EonCoat in a High-Pressure Plural Pump with Stainless Steel Lowers.
 Click on this link or scan the QR Code with a smartphone.